Farm School FAQs

 Q: What academic recognition do I get upon compilation of the program?

 A: You will receive a certificate of completion.
-Our program is a farmer training program run by the Institute for Sustainable Food Systems.
-This extension program does not afford academic credits and cannot be transferred towards formal academic programs.
+This is a non-credit farmer training program run by the Institute for Sustainable Food Systems at KPU.
+This extension program does not afford academic credits and cannot be transferred toward formal academic degree programs.

 Q: How do we measure the success rate of the program?
 What have program participants gone on to do?
 What are my options?